-By EEECrafter from Branchville, NJ
+By Liz Erickson from Branchville, NJ

 Fats, Oils, and Grease (aka FOG) isn't a well known environmental issue, but it is an issue in which everyone contributes.
 I encourage you to follow these simple steps to keep fats, oils, and grease out of the sewer system.
-Not only will this save your sanitation district money (tax payer $$) but also it will help you in keeping your own pipes clean. ($$)

 Know those "to-go" coffee cups?
 The ones with the little plastic lids that form a natural drinking spout?
 Instead of disposing of barely used cooking oil from your skillet after frying, use a rinsed out to-go coffee cup to pour it in.
-The cup can even be flattened slightly at the rim as your pour, to better accommodate the size of your skillet rim.
-Then pop the lid on the cup and use the drinking spout as a pour spout, to pour the oil back into its container.

 I save empty foil type coffee bags for disposal of grease drippings.
 I don't want to pour it down my sink drain and risk clogs nor do I want it puddling in the bottom of my kitchen trash bag.
-I drain the fat from browning ground beef or other meats into a used foil pie pan to cool and then transfer it to the coffee bag for disposal.
-Most bags have little clips you can fold in at the top to secure also.
-This keeps the fat contained in my trash bag and prevents clogged drains.

 Instead of trying to find a place for grease that you use to cook, I save a coffee can and put it all into the can.
 When the can is full, I throw it out.
 This helps keep my drains clear.

 Of course, I never pour it down the drain, but if it ends up in the kitchen trash bag, I often have drips on the floor after carrying it to the dumpster.
 So I use whatever empty can, soup, vegetables, whatever I have on hand, then put it into the freezer.
-When it gets full and solid, it goes into the kitchen trash bag the night before dumpster collection.
-No more greasy drips.

 I of course reuse all my plastic store bought food tubs, as it saves me major money on leftovers storage, but here is a tip for disposal of old fryer grease.